SurajAdsul/remotejobs/README.md

 During this project, I've picked up important skills and a better understanding of React router v6 and React.
 Used TailwindCSS for styling the elements.
-Fixed the navbar and sidebar and scrollable content area.
+Fixed the navbar sidebar and scrollable content area.
-Using layout for UI organisation
+Using a layout for UI organization
 ### 🔤 `Typescript`:
 I have learned more about type safety and different types and how it can improve code and reduce errors dramatically.